SebasJacome/fl-gyms-bi/README.md

 The final result is a fully populated SQLite database (`gyms.db`) containing a clean, relational version of the Yelp dataset.
 This database serves as the foundation for subsequent filtering steps, such as isolating Florida businesses and focusing specifically on gym-related categories, which are later exported as optimized `.parquet` files for analysis and visualization.

+## 1st Filter: Database to Only Florida Gyms

+After creating the full SQLite database with all Yelp data, the next step is to **filter the dataset** so that it only contains information relevant to **gyms located in Florida**.

+The filtering process includes the following operations:

+1. **Remove Non-Florida Gyms**
+   The script checks the `business` table and keeps only businesses:
+   - Located in Florida (`state = 'FL'`).
+   - Categorized specifically as `"Gyms"` in the `business_categories` table.
+   All other businesses are deleted.

+2. **Clean Related Tables**
+   Once irrelevant businesses are removed, orphaned records in related tables are also cleaned.
+   This ensures there are no rows referring to businesses that no longer exist in the filtered dataset.
+   - Tables cleaned:
+     `review`, `tip`, `business_categories`, `business_hours`, `business_attributes`

+3. **Remove Unused Users**
+   The `user` table is then cleaned to keep only users who have either:
+   - Written at least one review, or
+   - Posted at least one tip
+   for the remaining Florida gyms.

+4. **Database Optimization**
+   After deletion, the `VACUUM` command is executed to shrink the database size from **several gigabytes (≈6GB)** to just a few megabytes.
+   This makes the database much lighter and faster for further processing.

+The result is a **clean, focused SQLite database** containing only gyms located in Florida and all directly related data, ready for export and analysis.

+---

+## 2nd Filter: Converting and Merging Data for Analysis

+Once the filtered SQLite database (`gyms.db`) is ready, the next step is to **export, clean, and merge** the data into optimized `.parquet` files for analysis and visualization.

+The process begins by exporting each table from the database into individual Parquet files.
+Exporting to Parquet provides faster read/write performance and better storage efficiency through compression.

+Two key merge operations are then performed:

+1. **Merging Business Hours**
+   - The `business_hours` table contains one row per day with opening and closing times stored as strings.
+   - These times are converted into Python `datetime.time` objects and grouped by `business_id`.
+   - A new column called `working_days` is created, where each row contains a dictionary mapping days of the week to their respective opening and closing times.

+2. **Merging Business Attributes**
+   - The `business_attributes` table contains various key-value pairs about each business (e.g., Wi-Fi availability, parking options).
+   - Values stored as strings like `"True"`, `"False"`, `"None"`, or nested structures are cleaned and normalized into proper boolean values.
+   - Features are grouped by `business_id` and stored in a single column called `features`.

+The final result is a master file named `business.parquet`, which combines:
+- Core business details
+- Cleaned working schedules (`working_days`)
+- Normalized features (`features`)